 - A. The filing period for candidates shall open at the discretion of the Elections Commission no less than fourteen (14) days before the filing deadline. - B. All candidates appearing on the ballot must indicate their desire to run by completing an official Candidate Filing Form during the filing period.
-The Candidate Filing Form shall be provided by the commission and made available to the public. online on ASISU's website. - C. Candidate Filing Forms must be filed with a representative of the commission. - D. A candidate can withdraw from the election at anytime before the Point of No Return, which is being placed on the ballot. - E. A candidate shall only seek one office per election. - F. Candidates running for Senate who are enrolled in multiple colleges may choose which college, in which they are enrolled, that they wish to represent.
+The Candidate Filing Form shall be provided by the commission and made available online on ASISU's website. - C. Candidate Filing Forms must be filed with a representative of the commission. - D. A candidate can withdraw from the election at any time before the Point of No Return, which is being placed on the ballot. - E. A candidate shall only seek one office per election. - F. Candidates running for Senate who are enrolled in multiple colleges may choose which college, in which they are enrolled, that they wish to represent.

-Section 4-Candidate Filing Form Packet
+Section 4-Candidate Packet

-Each candidate appearing on the ballot shall file a Candidate Filing Form Packet with the Elections Commission during the Filing Period.
-The Candidate Filing Form Packet shall include:
+Each candidate appearing on the ballot shall file a Candidate Packet with the Elections Commission during the Filing Period.
+The Candidate Packet shall include: